deejayjay15/alx-zero_day/0x03-git/README.md

-it is about read me
+it is about read me now